 Welcome!

-I am interested in language as a social phenomenon.
+I am trained sociophonetician interested in language as a social phenomenon.
 While my work may be focused on the small-scale adaptations people make in conversation, the underlying questions that interest me are: How do people use their voices and variations in pronunciation to relate to one another and to signal who they are?
 What does a person’s way of speaking mean for how they are perceived by others?

 With the precarious life of a young academic comes the need for keeping track of everything in one place that is not a university IT system.
 This is my personal hub for collecting my work, sharing resources (such as the map task I developed for my PhD research) and writing about things that interest me.
 This page contains an overview of my most recent work and whereabouts.

-Current ACTIVIties (fall 2025):
+Current ACTIVIties (SPRING 2026):

 - Editor-in-chief of Journal of Language Works, a journal accepting articles from students working with language